whoswendy/WendyHu_Symposium2017_Journal/README.md

 5/11/17
 Goals for today:
   Import jars
+  Start working on stats component
-  Create a presentation for the game like how we did for the arcade project
+  Create a presentation for the game like how we did for the arcade project?